 LinkedIn is number one professional social media site which allows to gather, share, network, and even find jobs all around the world.
 Although Russian users are experiencing blocked access to it, they can still use LinkedIn with a VPN service help.

-LinkedIn is blocked by Russian ISPs, which forbids all Russian IP addresses from accessing the LinkedIn website.
+Russian ISPs block LinedIn, which forbids all Russian IP addresses from accessing the LinkedIn website.
 Using a VPN service, you can hide your original IP address.
 By connecting to a VPN server in another country where LinkedIn is available, you can easily bypass restrictions and use LinkedIn is Russia.
 Another great thing about a VPN service is that it encrypts your internet traffic, creating a secure and private internet connection.
-This means that even your ISP nor government authorities will be able to track your online activities, keeping you completely anonymous.
+Thus, none of your ISPs nor government authorities will be able to track your online activities, keeping you completely anonymous.